knowledgeable-embedding/knowledgeable-embedding/README.md

 Although RAG typically relies on embedding-based retrieval, the embedding models themselves are also based on language models and therefore struggle with queries involving less-frequent entities ([Sciavolino et al., 2021](https://arxiv.org/abs/2109.08535)), often failing to retrieve the crucial knowledge needed to overcome this limitation.

-**Knowledgeable Embedding** addresses this challenge by injecting real-world entity knowledge into embeddings, making them more *knowledgeable*. **The entity knowledge is pluggable and can be dynamically updated with ease**.
+**Knowledgeable Embedding** addresses this challenge by injecting real-world entity knowledge into embeddings, making them more *knowledgeable*.

+**The entity knowledge is pluggable and can be dynamically updated.** See the [How to Update Entity Knowledge](#how-to-update-entity-knowledge) section for details.

 ## Models